ykarkar/Winter-2021---Shopify-Developer-Intern-Challenge-/README.md

 `https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-4.4.0-signed.msi`

-To run the web-application run `npm server.js` command in your terminal and then simply open `http://localhost:3000/` on any browser
+To run the web-application run `node server.js` command in your terminal and then simply open `http://localhost:3000/` on any browser

 ## Concepts used in the WebApplication
 1. MongoClient:- To save the images uploaded in the database